nf-it/wefram/wefram/docs/source/ds/orm.rst

 ------

-The every entity about to be defined as python classes, basing on the :class:`wefram.ds.orm.model.Model` parent class:
+The every entity about to be defined as python classes, basing on the :class:`wefram.ds.model.Model` parent class:

 .. code-block:: python